sdiehl/wiwinwlh/tutorial.md

 Basics
 ------

-The most basic use requires us to use the T-variants of the each of the monad transformers for the outer layers and to explicit ``lift`` and ``return`` values between each the layers.
+The most basic use requires us to use the T-variants of each of the monad transformers for the outer layers and to explicit ``lift`` and ``return`` values between each the layers.
 Monads have kind ``(* -> *)`` so monad transformers which take monads to monads have ``((* -> *) -> * -> *)``: